fbpx

 6. Quality of Life Changes: The high level of paralysis and loss of independence associated with cervical injuries often requires significant lifestyle adjustments.
 Victims may need lifelong assistance with daily activities, experience changes in employment and social involvement, and require extensive rehabilitation and medical care.

-Which Cervical Spinal Cord Injuries is the Worst?
+Which Cervical Spinal Cord Injuries Are the Worst?

 The worst cervical spinal cord injury is typically considered to be a complete injury at the C1 or C2 level, often referred to as a high-cervical injury.
-Consider the following:
+This is true for a variety of reasons:

 1. Location (C1 and C2 Vertebrae): The C1 vertebra, known as the atlas, and the C2 vertebra, known as the axis, are at the top of the cervical spine and are crucial for head and neck movement.
-An injury at this level affects not only the neck and head but also potentially all bodily functions below the neck.
+An injury at this level affects the neck and head and potentially all bodily functions below the neck.

 4. Quadriplegia: An injury at this level usually results in quadriplegia (also known as tetraplegia), which is the paralysis of all limbs.
 This means the individual will likely need full-time care and assistance with all daily activities.